bgreg/humanist-errors/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## TODO
+1. As a developer, when I make a syntax error I would like to see the humanist error output along with the ruby output displayed at the command line so that I can better understand the mistake I made.